iclr-blogposts/2025/_posts/2025-04-28-opt-summary.md

 1. References: <d-cite key="nesterov2018lectures"></d-cite> <d-cite key="bubeck2015convex"></d-cite> <d-cite key="carmon2021lower"></d-cite> <d-cite key="carmon2020lower"></d-cite> <d-cite key="kim2021optimizing"></d-cite> <d-cite key="beck2017first"></d-cite> <d-cite key="davis2018stochastic"></d-cite> <d-cite key="yue2023lower"></d-cite> <d-cite key="karimi2016linear"></d-cite>
 2. $\kappa\triangleq L/\mu\geq 1$ is called the condition number, which can be very large in many applications, e.g., the optimal regularization parameter choice in statistical learning can lead to $\kappa=\Omega(\sqrt{n})$ where $n$ is the sample size<d-cite key="shalev2014understanding"></d-cite>.
-3. PL condition is a popular assumption in noncovex optimization which can be implied by the strong convexity condition.
-Based on the summary above, we can find that both smooth strongly convex and smooth PL condition optimization problems have established the optimal complexities (i.e., UB matches LB), and the LB in the PL case is strictly larger than that of the SC case, so in terms of the worst-case complexity, we can say that the PL case is "strictly harder" than the strongly convex case.
+3. PL condition is a popular assumption in noncovex optimization which generalizes the strong convexity condition.
+Based on the summary above, we can find that both smooth strongly convex and smooth PL condition optimization problems have established the optimal complexities (i.e., UB matches LB).
+However, the LB in the PL case is strictly larger than that of the SC case.
+Thus in terms of the worst-case complexity, we can say that the PL case is "strictly harder" than the strongly convex case.
 4. The $L$-Smooth convex setting with stationarity measurement are divided into two cases, the "function case" assumed the initial optimality gap is bounded $f(x_0)-f(x^\star)\leq \Delta$, and the "domain case" assumed bounded initialization $\|\|x_0-x^\star\|\|\leq D$.
 5. For $L$-Smooth Convex (function case) setting, <d-cite key="kim2021optimizing"></d-cite> (Theorem 6.1) provided $\mathcal{O}\left( \Delta L \epsilon^{-1} \right)$ upper bound, which avoids the logarithmic factor, while with worse dependence on $\Delta$ and $L$.
 6. The optimality gap and stationarity measurements in fact are closely related, see <d-cite key="kim2023time"></d-cite> for a discussion on their duality.